mamaral/Neon/README.md

 > ***Neon is currently in beta***, but more will be coming very soon, so stay tuned!

-##Installation

-1. Download and drop '/Source' in your project.
-2. Congratulations!

 ## Install via CocoaPods

 You can use [Cocoapods](http://cocoapods.org/) to install `Neon` by adding it to your `Podfile`: